-On the supply side, the slope of the Phillips curve is also a function of deep parameters, $\xi = (1 - \alpha) (1 - \alpha \beta) / [\alpha (1 + \omega \theta)]$, where α is the fraction of firms that do not change their price in any given period, θ is the elasticity of demand faced by each monopolistic producer and ω is the inverse Frisch elasticity of labor supply.
+On the supply side, the slope of the Phillips curve is also a function of deep parameters, $\xi = (1 - \alpha) (1 - \alpha\beta) / [\alpha (1 + \omega\theta)]$, where α is the fraction of firms that do not change their price in any given period, θ is the elasticity of demand faced by each monopolistic producer and ω is the inverse Frisch elasticity of labor supply.
 Given our observables, only the slope ξ can be identified.
-Its prior, centered around 0.1, is somewhat higher than typical estimates of the New Keynesian Phillips curve (e.g. Galí and Gertler, 2007; Sbordone, 2002), but consistent with the low degree of price stickiness found in microeconomic studies such as Bils and Klenow (2004), given reasonable values for ω and θ .
+Its prior, centered around 0.1, is somewhat higher than typical estimates of the New Keynesian Phillips curve (e.g. Galí and Gertler, 2007; Sbordone, 2002), but consistent with the low degree of price stickiness found in microeconomic studies such as Bils and Klenow (2004), given reasonable values for ω and θ .6

 In the interest rate rules, the prior on the smoothing parameter ρ has a dispersion wide enough to encompass most existing estimates.
-The priors for the feedback coefficients on inflation φ{π} and real activity φ{x} are centered around the original Taylor (1993) values of 1.5 and 0.5, respectively.
+The priors for the feedback coefficients on inflation φ{π} and real activity φ_x are centered around the original Taylor (1993) values of 1.5 and 0.5, respectively.

 To evaluate the fit of different policy rules, we compare the marginal data densities (or posterior probabilities) of the corresponding models.
-All these models share equations (1) and (2), but each is closed with a different interest rate rule.
+All these models share equations (2) and (3), but each is closed with a different interest rate rule.
 We estimate each model separately with the same data and priors, and compute its posterior probability using the modified harmonic mean estimator proposed by Geweke (1999).
-To compare fit across models, we calculate KR ratios, defined as two times the log of the Bayes factor.
-Kass and Raftery (1995) recommend this measure of relative fit since its scale is the same as that of a classic Likelihood Ratio statistic.
-They suggest that values of KR above 10 can be considered "very strong" evidence in favor of a model.
-Values between 6 and 10 represent "strong" evidence, between 2 and 6 "positive" evidence, while values below 2 are "not worth more than a bare mention."
+To compare fit across models, we calculate KR ratios, defined as two times the log of the Bayes factor.7

-8For example, with $\omega = 1$ and $\theta = 8$, which corresponds to a desired markup of 14%, $\xi = 0.1$ implies $\alpha = 0.4$, or an expected duration of prices of about five months.
+6For example, with $\omega = 1$ and $\theta = 8$, which corresponds to a desired markup of 14%, $\xi = 0.1$ implies $\alpha = 0.4$, or an expected duration of prices of about five months.